baksist/recon-automata/README.md

 First of all, you need to install Ansible.
 Manual can be found [here](https://docs.ansible.com/ansible/latest/installation_guide/index.html).

-Once you have installed Ansible, you need to create your inventary.
+Once you have installed Ansible, you need to create your inventory file.
 You can name it as you wish, but the general rule of thumb is to name it `hosts`.
 An example is provided in `hosts.example`:

 ```yaml
 # ./hosts